rust-lang/book/nostarch/appendix.md

 }
 ```

 For more information on Clippy, see its documentation at *https://github.com/rust-lang/rust-clippy*.

 ### IDE Integration Using rust-analyzer

-To help IDE integration, the Rust community recommends using
+To help with IDE integration, the Rust community recommends using
 `rust-analyzer`.
 This tool is a set of
-compiler-centric utilities that speaks the Language Server Protocol, which is a specification for IDEs and programming languages to
+compiler-centric utilities that speak Language Server Protocol, which is a specification for IDEs and programming languages to
 communicate with each other.
 Different clients can use `rust-analyzer`, such as
 the Rust analyzer plug-in for Visual Studio Code at *https://marketplace.visualstudio.com/items?itemName=rust-lang.rust-analyzer*.

 Visit the `rust-analyzer` project’s home page
 for installation instructions, then install the language server support in your
 particular IDE.
-Your IDE will gain abilities such as autocompletion, jump to
+Your IDE will gain capabilities such as autocompletion, jump to
 definition, and inline errors.

 ## Appendix E - Editions